oktadev/okta-blog/_source/_posts/2024-07-26-jhipster-terraform-gke.md

 }
 ```

 The declarations above create a Standalone VPC network named `example-network`, and a sub-network in the selected region, which will host the Kubernetes cluster.
-Notice the subnet defines two secondary ip ranges for cluster pods and services.
+Notice the subnet defines two secondary IP ranges for cluster pods and services.
 By allocating from a range separate from the range used for primary IP addresses, you can separate infrastructure (VMs) from services (containers), and set up firewall controls for VM alias IP addresses separately from the firewall controls for a VM's primary IP addresses.
 For example, you can allow certain traffic for container pods and deny similar traffic for the VM's primary IP address.

 Edit the file `outputs.tf` and add the following content: